erwanlemerrer/rennes-survival-guide/README.md

 ### Various
   - Want to chill?
 Visit the Thabor park.
 (Quite large considering the city size.)
   - Need a hackerspace to visit?
 Let's face it, there is no active one today (just sticky echoes of a descent past).
-  - Nice (small) mordern are venue, mostly around specific exhibitions: le FRAC
+  - Nice (small) mordern art venue, mostly around specific exhibitions: le FRAC
+  - [Musée de Bretagne](https://www.musee-bretagne.fr/): nice and condensed view of Breton history

 ### Main Festivals
   - April: [Mythos](https://www.festival-mythos.com/)